pgr-me/pgr-me.github.io/_posts/2016-06-01-Marijuana.md

 ## Methodology

 I developed a two-step approach to to try to answer this question.
 First, I wanted to identify distinct eras characterized by the use of key words associated with marijuana.
 Second, I aimed to assess whether words in each era represented larger themes regarding the public's view toards marijuana and the the drug's legality.
+I summarize the methodology I used below.

 ![Summary of methodology]({{site.baseurl}}/pgr-me.github.io/images/004-marijuana-methodology.png)

-I downloaded 1,860 json files, each containing 1,000 lender records. each record included name, occupation, location, reason for lending, number of loans, and Kiva join date.
-After training my model on various trial feature sets, I decided to include the following in my final feature set: gender, region, tech involvement, reason for lending, and invites sent to other users.
-I deduced gender from name data and aggregated location into two categories: 1) United States & Canada and 2) the rest of the world.
-I derived tech involvement from occupation, and took the string length of lending reason as a gauge to test a given lender's enthusiasm.

 ## Analysis

-A histogram of loans per year indicates that loans per year may be distributed exponentially, with most lenders making just a few loans  in a typical year.
-Within the sample, the mean loans per year was about 4 per year with a standard deviation of 12.
+I performed a performing [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) on articles grouped into 5-year chunks of text in order to identify the most important words in each 5-year chunk.
+The resulting feature set was 1.1 million n-grams, or 1.1 million dimensions(!).
+To avoid the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) that occurs when clustering higher dimensional datasets, I conducted a [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce the dimensionality of the feature set.

 ![Distribution of lender loan activity]({{site.baseurl}}/pgr-me.github.io/images/001-microlending-hist.png)